Menu

 How do the country rankings work?

-The country rankings tables show all of the countries with available data for a particular metric, sorted by the change (improvement) year-over-year.
+The country rankings tables show all of the countries with available data for a particular indicator, sorted by the change (improvement) year-over-year.
 See the example below.
-Guyana had the biggest positive change (37.83%) in the GDP per Capita (PPP) compared to all other countries.
+Guyana had the biggest positive change (37.83%) in GDP per Capita (PPP) compared to all other countries.
 It is important to emphasize that the rankings are based on relative improvement, not the highest or lowest absolute numbers.
 If you want to see which country had the highest or lowest absolute numbers, you can click on the “Most Recent Year” heading which will sort from high to low, or low to high.

-GDP per Capita PPP example
+GDP Per Capita PPP example

 If you have any questions about World Scorecard, please contact us.
 We’d love to hear from you.